f3bolarinwa/Classification/README.md

+This repo contains my work to demonstrate knowledge of the data science subject area by prototyping machine learning concepts in jupyter notebook.

-# This repository contains the following:
+The repository contains the following:

-project description
+> project description

-dataset (ExtraaLearn.csv). please note dataset available for open-source data science competition at kaggle.com
+> dataset (ExtraaLearn.csv). please note dataset available for open-source data science competition at kaggle.com

-summary slides
+> summary slides

-Solution notebook (in html and ipynb formats)
+> Solution notebook (in html and ipynb formats)